RoosterDragon/Desktop-Ponies/Content/readme.txt

 - v1.42 is the first version that works on Mac & Unix systems.
 The program should run decently, but it can be less stable than running on Windows.
   Some features have been disabled on these systems where they are not supported or were causing problems.
 - Interactions files have changed since the previous version, and custom interactions may be broken.
 If you have errors, please post on the forums for assistance.
-- Minigames are missing scores in this version.
 - Some options available in previous versions are no longer supported, and thus you may notice them missing from the options menu.

 ---------------------------------------